MollyAdamsson/Howtotrainyourdog/README.md

 ## Validator testing
  #### HTML:
- * No errors showed up when it passed thorugh the validator
+ * No errors showed up when it passed through the validator
  #### CSS
- * No errors showed up when it passed thorugh the validator
+ * No errors showed up when it passed through the validator
  #### Access
  * The fonts and color scheme matched nicely and were accessible when passed thorugh lighthouse in devtools side bar.